KULcoder/starter-hugo-academic/content/project/Toxic Text Classification/index.md

 ### Confusion Matrix LLAMA 1B
 ![BERT Confusion Matrix](images/CM_LLM.png)
 ## Run Time
+Both LSA and Word2Vec method has training time and inference time in seconds (<30s).
+The BERT and LLAMA models requires 20~40 minutes time to fine tune and 1~10 mintues time to do inference.
 # Discussion
+The classic model LSA and Word2Vec are very efficient and both of them reach very good results, they are ideal choices if the accuracy requirement is not too high.
+On the other hand, if we want to obtain better results, BERT and LLM are all good choices.
+Especially when we can fine tuning LLM with LORA, which the cost is not too high.
+Such LLMs can be easily used for other similar tasks.
 <!-- # EDA

 ## Business Rating Maps